chrismphilp/AutoInject/README.md

 flask run
 ```

-Or use the provided script, found at
+Or use the provided script:

 ```
 auto_inject_script